Worry-Free Family Camping on New Year’s Day!

 But honestly, getting dengue scares me a lot.
 I don’t want to have to go through all that financial and emotional stress — plus I don’t want our outdoor adventures to suddenly come to a halt if it becomes the reason why any of us have to be hospitalized!

 The daughter decided to hang out by the tent and do some writing.
-We went a few meters away to get a good look of the view ahead of us and to heat up some water for coffee.
+We went a few meters away to get a good look at the view ahead of us and to heat up some water for coffee.
 It was super windy and the campsite was open so we had to find a really good place to “hide” our stove and do our tasks.

 We went home not long after.
 It had been a great day for camping and hiking.